 Anchor text can be your main keywords, a variation of your main keywords, or secondary long-tail keywords.

-With a clear strategy, you can improve the user experience while driving traffics to your pages.
+With a clear strategy, you can improve the user experience while driving more site traffic to your pages.

 But internal linking does not only direct visitors to your other pages.
 It also passes link equity to improve your SERPs ranking.

 For this guide, we’ll focus on the creation of branded content and how it impacts your brand awareness campaigns.

 But what is branded content?

 This type of content strays from traditional advertising.
 Its purpose is to entertain or to inform, to catch consumer’s attention, and drive real engagement.

-Brand awareness is more than just consumers knowing the name of your business.
+Strong brand awareness campaigns are more than just consumers knowing your brand name.
 It shows how well your audience understands the qualities that make your company unique.

 It is through developing an effective content strategy that sets your brand apart from the competition.